 We teach our pupils to have a ‘growth mindset’ which means that they take on challenges, aim high and aren’t afraid to make mistakes as they know this is how they learn.

 Teachers plan and teach daily activities based on the objectives from Letters and Sounds and Support for Spelling, published by the Department for Education and Skills.
 Planning builds on prior knowledge and experience to ensure Progression.
 Teachers track and evaluate pupils’ progress and use this information to inform future learning.
 In Year 1, children start at phase two/three and move through a progression of lessons until they reach phase six.
 From phase six, children then work through Support for Spelling programme and the Nation Curriculum objectives.
 Teachers match activities to the needs of all children in the class.
 Click here for more details.

 For further information on the new National Curriculum from September 2014, please click here.

-For curriculum maps for each of our year groups, please visit the relevant class page.
+For curriculum maps for each of our year groups, please click here.